Setfive/precise-pangolin/random-pass/README.md

 * DON'T cheat
 * You can add as many helper functions as you want
-* You can use the randInt(min, max) function included in search file to generate a random integer
+* You can use the randInt(min, max) function included in each file to generate a random integer
-* sampleJavascript.js has some sample JavaScript code which might be helpful
+* https://github.com/Setfive/precise-pangolin/blob/master/random-pass/sampleJavascript.js has some sample JavaScript code which might be helpful

 ## Simple random password